 Take 3 credits from courses identified as Diversity courses.
 This course may satisfy other GER or Major Requirements.
-An education major can fulfill this requirement with EDE 4422 Teaching Strategies for Inclusion.
+To fulfill this requirement, an Education major should take EDE 4422 Teaching Strategies for Inclusion.

 PROFESSIONAL EDUCATION REQUIREMENTS

 These courses are designed to introduce a student to the theories and concepts guiding contemporary education and to prepare a student to sit for the Florida Teacher Certification Examination: Professional Education Test.